brikis98/yevgeniy-brikman-homepage/_posts/2013-01-01-the-pragmatic-programmer.md

 Some of the advice is actionable, but some is theoretical or ideological; some parts are language and framework agnostic, while others have become quite dated; there are a few bits of deep, meaningful advice, but mostly, the book consists of fairly simple aphorisms.
 It even has a detachable pull out with all the sayings.

 It's an easy read, but rarely rises above the programming analog of "eat well and exercise regularly".

+## Quotes

 Some fun (and funny) quotes:

-"Don't live with broken windows."
+> Don't live with broken windows.

-"Use tracer bullets to find the target."
+> Use tracer bullets to find the target.

-"Prototyping generates disposable code.
+> Prototyping generates disposable code.
 Tracer code is lean but complete, and forms part of the skeleton of the final system.
-Think of prototyping as the reconnaissance and intelligence gather that takes place before a single tracer bullet is fired."
+Think of prototyping as the reconnaissance and intelligence gather that takes place before a single tracer bullet is fired.

-"Check their spelling, first automatically and then by hand.
-After awl, their are spelling miss steaks that the chequer can knot ketch."
+> Check their spelling, first automatically and then by hand.
+After awl, their are spelling miss steaks that the chequer can knot ketch.

-"Distributed systems such as EJB are leading the way into a new age of configurable, dynamic systems."
+> Distributed systems such as EJB are leading the way into a new age of configurable, dynamic systems.

-"We who cut mere stones must always be envisioning cathedrals." - Quarry worker's creed
+> "We who cut mere stones must always be envisioning cathedrals." - Quarry worker's creed

-"The limits of language are the limits of one's world." - Ludwig Wittgenstein
+> "The limits of language are the limits of one's world." - Ludwig Wittgenstein

 ## Rating